 This clifftop town overlooks the sea, but a lack of beach access makes it less popular with vacationers seeking sunbathing opportunities.
-It’s a quieter, more tranquil hamlet known for its beautiful gardens.
+Instead, it’s a quieter, more tranquil hamlet known for its beautiful gardens.

 4. Explore ancient history

-From its early beginnings in 753 BC, Rome grew to become a powerful empire and at its peak, the Roman Empire encompassed most of continental Europe.
+From its early beginnings in 753 BC, Rome grew to become a mighty empire, and at its peak, the Roman Empire encompassed most of continental Europe.
 Today, you can get a sense of what life was like during this illustrious period by exploring such renowned sites as the Roman Colosseum, the Roman Forum, Palatine Hill, and the Pantheon.

 But if this is a return visit to Rome, you may want to venture off the beaten track and go to a lesser-known site.
-Not far from the Colosseum is the Baths of Caracalla, famed for being some of most incredible ruins in The Eternal City.
-The complex of baths belonged to the Emperor Caracalla and dates back to 216 AD.
+Not far from the Colosseum is the Baths of Caracalla, famed for being some of the most incredible ruins in The Eternal City.
+The baths complex belonged to Emperor Caracalla and dates back to 216 AD.
 There are also the Catacombs of San Sebastiano, where magnificent frescoes and mausoleums await.

 Beyond Rome, seemingly every Italian city and town has something to offer history lovers.
 Taormina is a highlight thanks to its well-preserved ancient Greek Theatre.
 Ravenna will impress with its stunning collection of Byzantine art and mosaics.
 And when it comes to ancient ruins, there’s perhaps no more impressive site than Pompeii.
 The ancient town was buried in ash for centuries, after the devastating eruption of Mount Vesuvius in 79 AD.
 However, excavation work has been ongoing for centuries and archaeological discoveries continue, making every trip back to Pompeii new and interesting.